Character References in Queensland

-- Any further references to the Judge in the character reference must start with “Your Honour”
+- Any further references to the judge or magistrate should say “Your Honour”

-- Be thoughtful when writing about prior offences that the offender has committed
+- Do not refer to prior offences that the offender has committed unless absolutely necessary and relevant

-- Do not try to suggest the kind of penalty the offender should receive
+- Do not suggest the penalty the offender should receive

-- Do not write general statements about the offender, it must be specific
+- Do not write general statements about the offender; keep it specific

 - Do not make formal suggestions or speeches